 4. This is an easy-moderate trek.

-The trek today is a short one – only 3.55 km.
-It begins with a gradual ascent from the temple, deeper into the forest that the temple is surrounded by.
-After ascending 900 meters, the pine-dominated forest will start becoming denser.
+The trek today is a short one – only 3 km.
+It begins with a small walk on the road which goes to Koti Kanasar and a gradual ascent from the village, deeper into the forest filled with Deodar and big Pine trees.

-Towards the north, you can see snow covered mountains through those trees.
+Towards the north of the camp, you’ll find snow covered mountains peeking at you.
 The campsite has a hidden water source.
-This campsite will be cold at night, so wear your layers.
+It has potable water even in winter.
+This campsite gets cold at night, so wear your layers.

 Day 2: Sarswati to Vyas Point and back to Koti Kanasar via Sarswati.
 Ride back to Dehradun